 The product matching is also very hard to perfect due to the challenges described later on this page.

-Build your own (rather have us build)
+Build your own custom solution

 Such solutions give you the utmost flexibility and a true competitive advantage.
 You define the data, frequency and the algorithms plus the integration to your own systems to get you the data in your format when you want it.